DKIT Sport – Nutrition

 Nutrition is a key element to achieving some of our goals therefore here at DKIT Sport we will always advise and support our members with nutritional advice.
 It is important to get your balance right and enjoy foods in moderation.
-You may want to lose weight, gain muscle or stay healthy so whatever your goals are we will guide you through a simple eating plan.
+You may want to lose weight, gain muscle, or stay healthy, so whatever your goals, we will guide you through a simple eating plan.
 Not all calories are created equal.
 Different foods go through different metabolic pathways in the body.
 They can have vastly different effects on hunger, hormones and how many calories we burn.
+Check out some foods below that will help you lose weight and live a healthier lifestyle.

 New studies show that they don’t adversely affect blood cholesterol and don’t cause heart attacks.
 They are among the best foods you can eat if you need to lose weight.
 They’re high in protein, healthy fats, and can make you feel full with a very low amount of calories.
 Eggs are also incredibly nutrient dense and can help you get all the nutrients you need on a calorie restricted diet.
 Almost all the nutrients are found in the yolks.